 - Gavin Elster forces Judy Barton to dress up as his wife.
 Gavin kills the real Madeleine and, through Judy, makes it appear she has jumped to her death.

-- John Ferguson forces Judy Barton to dress up as Elster’s wife: she is to wear a costume and dye her hair to resemble Madeleine Elster.
+- John Ferguson forces Judy Barton to dress up as Elster’s wife.
 Ferguson’s solving the murder leads to Judy – dressed as Madeleine Elster – falling to her death for real.

 It’s this similarity of intent and action between villain and hero that muddies Ferguson’s character.
 Both men manipulate and fetishise Judy Barton for their own means: while Elster has her mimic suicide, Ferguson has her play it for real.
 Both men are responsible for the various deaths of ‘Madeleine Elster’.

 For Ferguson as the bumbling, good-natured detective, life certainly seems to repeat itself, Groundhog Day-style.
-First the woman he loves appears to jump to her death, then she really does fall to her death.
+First the woman he loves appears to jump to her death, then she falls for real.

 In the final scene, Ferguson’s stance – arms by his side, slightly outstretched – mirrors his pose during a psychotic episode in which he sees himself plummeting to the ground.
 The pose that ends the movie is a reminder that Ferguson’s life is once again falling or spinning out of control.

 The final bell we hear after Judy’s death tolls for Ferguson, as an eternally doomed character – or so he might see himself.
 Arguably the female characters have a rougher ride.

 The female characters get a poor deal in Vertigo.
 There’s the real Mrs Elster who we only ever see as a corpse.
-And, while Judy pays for her part in the murder, she’s abused by both Elster and Ferguson.
+And, while Judy pays for her part in the murder, she’s abused by both Elster and Ferguson along the way.

 Then there’s Midge.
 Like Judy, Midge is in love with Ferguson.
 At one point, she even paints herself into a portrait of Carlotta – i.e., yet another woman pretending to be Madeleine Elster – to get his attention.